GodswillUmoh/Machine_Learning/README.md

 | Godswill Umoh | 1 | 1|
 | Victoria Okpi | 0.444 | 0.8 |
 | Esther Johnson | 0 | 0 |

+### Result: from the result, we see that Godswill and Victoria in terms of the normalization values are closer, hence, they are best grouped together (for salary(1, 0.4), and for Age(1, 0.8), this makes it closer.